-In the 2017-2018 academic year, 1,716 schools offered some type of English language and literature program.
+In 2020-2021, 1,696 schools offered a English language and literature program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|